Sign up to our Newsletter

 What Are the MPRE Score Percentiles?

-The MPRE is different from the bar, which is a requirement to practice as an attorney.
+The MPRE differs from the bar, which is required to practice as an attorney.

 MPRE Scores By State